Documentation forService Desk

 • Check fire extinguishers.

-• Always update your change calendar (from the Actions menu, select Change Calendar) to receive a link that is supported by all applications that support iCalendar.
+• Constantly update your change calendar (from the Actions menu, select Change Calendar) to receive a link supported by all applications that support iCalendar.

 • Be aware that Changes that are declined or On Hold status will not be pushed to the Change Calendar.

-• The Change Calendar only reflects changes available to the user who created the changes via their roles and permissions.
-Therefore, it is important to share only with users with equal or greater permissions.
+• The Change Calendar only reflects changes available to users who created the changes via their roles and permissions.
+Therefore, sharing only with users with equal or greater permissions is essential.
 Anyone with limited permissions cannot view the changes on the calendar.

 • Use custom titles that include inputs from the Change process to prevent multiple change records with the same title.